 Flow of the "Well-Being Ultimatum" Framework (Picture Above)

-For far too long, our health system has treated physical health symptoms, rather than supporting individuals and communities to understand and support wellness efforts to address behaviors (i.e., tobacco use, poor nutrition, lack of physical activity, stress management, etc.) that impact negative health conditions .
+For far too long, our health system has treated physical health symptoms, rather than supporting individuals and communities to understand and support wellness habits to address behaviors (i.e., tobacco use, poor nutrition, lack of physical activity, stress management, etc.) that impact negative health conditions .

 The story we are telling ourselves related to our behaviors often activates our stress response system.
 Through our coaching session, we will learn about practicing self-compassion.
 As the image shows above, self-compassion leads to decreased stress, does not activate our stress response system, and helps us resolve challenges in ways that are more productive.
 Self-compassion also allows us to accept our life circumstances, and not allow them to stop us from growing and evolving as we adopt new behaviors and habits.

-I have been a member of Toastmasters International for over 6 years.
+I have been a member of Toastmasters International for over 10 years.
 I have served as club president and treasurer, and have participated in weekly meetings, and educational speech contests and conferences.
 I am excited to partner with you on your journey to improve your public speaking, listening, communication, feedback, and leadership skills.
 To learn more about Toastmasters, click here.

-As a person with a developmental stutter, practicing mindfulness meditation allowed me deal with stress and anxiety brought on by trauma and stigmatization of stuttering .
+As a person with a developmental stutter, practicing mindfulness meditation has allowed me befriend unpleasant sensations, emotions, thoughts, and anxiety brought on by trauma and stigmatization of stuttering .
 While related to the stutter with compassion is a daily practice for me, my relationship to stuttering has transformed, and allowed me to develop deep compassion and empathy for how much stress was developed subconsciously from how others reacted to my stutter, and the lack of social-emotional support I had.
 I am available to support others who are working with stuttering or related impediments that negatively impact your quality of life due to underlying stress and anxiety that arose from an unsuppotive environment and society.